marcelcure/FsnNodeHealthCheck/README.md

 ./FsnNodeHealth.py

-OR for Windows Pc :-
+OR for Windows PC :-

-python FsnNodeHealth_Windows.py
+python FsnNodeHealth.py

 Programmes can be stopped with CTRL-C but to stop fusion_health_server_VPS.py you first have to bring it to the foreground with fg